 A thought experiment

-Look around you and observe what you see.
-Maybe you see a computer, a phone, a plant, or a person.
-Undoubtedly you interact with most of these items frequently and understand them well.
+Take a moment to look around you at some everyday objects.
+Maybe you see a computer, a phone, a plant, or another person.
+Undoubtedly you interact with most of these things frequently and understand them well.

 Suppose you wanted to describe your Computer to someone who had never seen one.
 You might start with its main components: Mouse, Keyboard, and Screen.
 You could explain how you can move the Mouse around to open up a Browser on the Screen, and how you can use the Browser to visit a Website.
-If this person asked you how heavy your Mouse was, or what color the plant was, you would probably answer instantly.
+If you were asked about how heavy your Mouse was, or what color the plant was, you could answer easily.

 This intuitive way of thinking about the world suggests a model that we call the Concept-Descriptor Framework.